 Below we review 5 of the best stall bars available for sale online.
 This will help you get a better understanding of whether they’re suitable for your personal needs in your own home gym.

 The VSB series has a powder-coated heavy steel frame, with a black finish.
-All the bars are Ash wood with a 1.5inch diameter and smoothly sanded for comfort.
-You can use wood preserver but it’s not advisable to stain or varnish it in any way.
+All the bars are Ash wood with a 1.5inch diameter and are smoothly sanded for comfort.
+You can use a wood preserver but it’s not advisable to stain or varnish it in any way.
 Use oils to keep the wood clean and strong.

 The chin-up bar is removable but all the other rungs are fixed as they’re screwed into the frame.
 This particular model includes all fittings.
 It’s best mounted on a strong board or frame, but not a stud board as that’s too weak to take all the heavy movement.
 The distance from the wall to the back of each bar should be 5inches.

-There are no other attachments currently available to add on to this frame.
+There are no other attachments currently available to add to this frame.
 Vita Vibe hopes to introduce a dip station and incline board to complement this piece of gym equipment shortly.

 This model is very sturdy and users are reporting that it’s easy to assemble.
 When you choose your height, don’t forget to allow for space between the ceiling and the pull-up bar, so you can use it.

 The CORE series has a powder-coated 12-gauge steel frame, with a grey and black finish.
 The Swedish bars are made of Ashwood with a 1.5inch rounded diameter.
 They’re smoothly sanded down for ease of use.
 Use a wood preserver and oils to keep the wood healthy.
 Don’t use any stains or varnish as they get sticky with use.